BSafes-Archive-C/BSafes-Archive-C.github.io/docs/C/Comment-The-Necessary-Evolution-of-State-Data-Breach-Notification-Laws-Keeping-Pace-with-New-Cyber-Threats-Quantum-Decryption-and-the-Rapid-Expansion-of-Technology-2.md

 script left the network.
 If the modified or accessed files contain personal identifying information, the question becomes whether this automated script access is enough to trigger a data breach notification to an individual.

-These new threat tactics removing data by automated means using software scriptingmust be reconciled with data breach notification laws that were written in a much simpler time of cybercrime.
+These new threat tactics removing data by automated means using software scripting must be reconciled with data breach notification laws that were written in a much simpler time of cybercrime.
 As discussed in Part III, these laws were not drafted with these largescale automated searches in mind.

 ***